Government Delegation for the National Drugs Plan: History

-The Government Delegation for the National Plan on Drugs was created by Royal Decree on September 11, 1985, within the Ministry of Health and Consumer Affairs.
+The Government Delegation for the National Drugs Plan was created by Royal Decree on September 11, 1985, within the Ministry of Health and Consumer Affairs.
 It was originally constituted as a unipersonal body with the rank of Under-Secretary, supported by a technical cabinet and with the objective of coordinating the actions related to the Plan.
 A year later, a deputy directorate-general was created and in 1990 the figure of the Deputy Delegate was created, which was abolished in 1992.

 Since 1991, the structure has been institutionalized, with a Deputy to whom two general deputy directorates-general report, one for institutional relations and the other for cooperation and advisory services.
 The original deputy directorate-general of the delegation and the technical office were also abolished.
-In 1992, the figure of the Deputy (with the rank of director general) was eliminated and the General Directorate of the National Plan on Drugs was created, with up to three deputy directorates-general reporting to it.
+In 1992, the figure of the Deputy (with the rank of director-general) was eliminated and the Directorate-General for the National Drugs Plan was created, with up to three deputy directorates-general reporting to it.

 In 1993, the delegation was transferred to the Ministry of Social Affairs, which elevated it to the rank of Secretary of State.
 Likewise, an office with the rank of Directorate General was created and the already existing Directorate General was maintained.
 However, a few weeks later it was transferred to the Ministry of the Interior with the aim of "providing this body with the necessary coordination instruments to develop an integrated action on drugs that includes both the prosecution of drug trafficking and prevention and rehabilitation".
 With this new assignment, two new offices were created, one for evaluation and follow-up and the other for analysis and coordination, as well as the Superior Council for the Fight against Drug Trafficking and Money Laundering and the Group for Advice and Assistance in Operations against Drug Trafficking and Money Laundering.
 In 1996, still in the Interior, its rank was downgraded to Subsecretary and the General Directorate was abolished, creating two deputy directorates-general.
-In 2000 the Subdirectorate General of the National Plan on Drugs (active between 1985 and 1991) was also recovered.
+In 2000 the Deputy Directorate-General for the National Drugs Plan (active between 1985 and 1991) was also recovered.

 In 2004, it was reintegrated into the Ministry of Health and Consumer Affairs and its category was established as a directorate-general, its three deputy directorates-general were renamed and the cabinets were eliminated, establishing a structure that is maintained in the current Ministry of Health.